San Francisco Pedestrian Accident Lawyers

 – ARASH KHORSANDI

-Pedestrian Laws in California
+Pedestrian Laws In California

 California is a comparative negligence state.
 Comparative negligence means that the amount of the plaintiff’s monetary award, if any, is reduced based on the percentage of negligence assigned to you.
 That means that a jury may find that the driver was negligent and caused the accident, but you did something to contribute to your injuries.
 For example, the driver may have run a red light, but if you jaywalked, you may be found to have contributed to the accident.
 If your final judgment is $100,000 and you are 10 percent at fault, your final award will be $90,000.